Quasi-normal modes and absorption section from regular black holes immersed in perfect fluid dark matter: Abstract

 \section{Abstract}

-We study the scalar and electromagnetic perturbations in the Hayward, Bardeen and Ayon-Beato-Garciá (ABG) Black Holes immersed in Perfect Fluid Dark Matter.
-Using the sixth order WKB approaches and AIM we determined dependence of the quasi-normal modes on the parameter of the Black Holes and the test fields.
-Finally, we study the absorption section of the different Black Holes immersed in Perfect Fluid Dark Matter. \\ \\ {\it Keywords:} Quasi--normal modes, Black Holes, Dark matter.
+We study scalar, electromagnetic and gravitational perturbations of three families of regular black holes, Hayward, Bardeen, and Ayon-Beato-García immersed in a Perfect Fluid Dark Matter (PFDM) background.
+Using both the sixth-order WKB approximation and the Asymptotic Iteration Method (AIM), we determine the corresponding quasi-normal modes and absorption cross sections.
+By fixing the horizon radius, we analyze the dependence of the parameters of the black holes and the parameter of PFDM.
+The computed quasi-normal modes confirm the dynamical stability of the black holes under scalar, electromagnetic and gravitational perturbations.
+Furthermore, both the real and imaginary parts of the quasi-normal modes increase with the multipole number $l$, corresponding to higher oscillation frequencies and faster damping rates.
+On the other hand, absorption cross sections are compared under similar parametric conditions.
+The results demonstrate that PFDM influences the dynamical properties of regular black holes. \\ \\ {\it Keywords:} Quasi--normal modes, Black Holes, Dark matter.